 Document the event

-Take pictures and video at the event.
+Take pictures and videos at the event.
 Aside from giving you content and promotional materials for the future, doing so will give you the opportunity to take a closer look at how things went.
 Review the photos and video footage after the function and keep an eye out for things that went right and components that can be improved.

 After the event

-Remember those photos and videos that you took?
+Remember those pictures and videos that you took?
 Post them on Facebook, Twitter, Instagram and any other social networks you belong to.
 Thank everyone who attended the event, mention the people who took part in it, and tag individuals you know personally.

-If you send out newsletters, be sure to include those photos in your next issue and include a writeup summarizing the great things that happened.
+If you send out newsletters, be sure to include those photos in your next issue and include a write-up summarizing the great things that happened.

 Consider “second chance” promotions

-Smith of Flourish Boutique says that they extend special opportunities to people who couldn’t make it.
+Vanessa of Flourish Boutique says that they extend special opportunities to people who couldn’t make it.
 “If we had a fashion show with a storewide discount that night, we might extend the discount portion for the weekend and offer other people a chance at the sale, who could not attend.”

 If it makes sense for your business, see if you can do something similar.

-Follow up with the staff
+Follow up with your staff

 Round up your employees and discuss the event.
 What went right?
 What didn’t go according to plan?
 Let everyone have their say.
 Take note of insights and learnings so you can apply them in your next event.